CaelestisLLC/rrk9/README.md

 Developer must install `nodemon`.
 Database script is `util/mongo-container.sh`.

 MIT License.
-All original material (c) 2020 Chaim Eliyah and Ying Liu.
+All original material (c) 2020 Verbal Websites LLC.

 ### React App (`./react`)
 The React App is the crux of the RRK9 Store.
 It contains a single-page web app that can be used for purchasing products.